IBM/db2sock-ibmi/README.md

+#IMPORTANT WARNING -------------------------
+This project is under construction.
+APIs are changing daily, therefore, you should not use for ANY production purpose.
+When this warning disappears, APIs will be considered stable.
+#IMPORTANT WARNING -------------------------

 #db2sock
 Welcome to the db2sock project.
 Goal is PASE DB2 CLI asynchronous API helper driver (libdb400.a).
 Follow on project maybe socket based driver (tbd).